 If you need a lawyer, I’ll give you my honest opinion and tell you how much it’s going to cost to have me represent you.
 When you have a court appearance, I’ll be there with you.
 I will work with you to get the case resolved in the best possible way without a trial and if we need to go to trial, I’ll be there with you all the way.

 Fees and Payments

-> Mr. West is pleased to offer an initial consultation in person or over the phone at no charge and is available for jail visits or after hour appointments.
+Mr. West is pleased to offer an initial consultation in person or over the phone, and jail visits or after hour appointments can be arranged.

-> Attorney’s fees in the majority of criminal cases are charged as a flat fee plus out of pocket expenses (such as deposition costs or expert witness fees).
+Attorney’s fees in most criminal cases are charged as a flat fee plus out of pocket expenses (such as deposition costs or expert witness fees.)
 Attorney’s fees in more complicated cases are sometimes charged at an hourly rate with a minimum retainer; or as a flat fee plus a trial fee.

-> Mr. West will thoroughly explain the fee structure and anticipated costs and will provide you with a written agreement, and is agreeable to working out a payment plan for fees in most cases.
+Mr. West will thoroughly explain the fee structure and anticipated costs and will provide you with a written agreement, and is agreeable to working out a payment plan for fees in most cases.